Armenia, Azerbaijan meet in Geneva for Nagorno-Karabakh peace talks

 Three ceasefires have failed to halt the latest fighting, the most recent brokered in Washington last Sunday by U.S. Secretary of State Mike Pompeo.

-Confirming its participation in talks, the U.S. mission in Geneva said the United States “continues to call on Armenia and Azerbaijan to stop targeting civilian areas and to implement their agreed-upon commitments to a ceasefire.”

 Sporadic fighting continued on Friday.
-Azerbaijan’s defence ministry said military positions and settlements in the Aghdere, Khojavend and Gubadli regions had come under fire overnight.
+Azerbaijan’s defence ministry said military positions and settlements in the Aghdere, Khojavend and Gubadli regions had come under fire.

-The ethnic Armenian-controlled Nagorno-Karabakh defence ministry said it had thwarted Azeri offensives and that shelling at residential areas of towns in the enclave had resumed.
+The ethnic Armenian-controlled Nagorno-Karabakh defence ministry said it had thwarted Azeri offensives and that shelling of residential areas of towns in the enclave had resumed.
+It also said it had captured a fighter from Syria.

-Rights group Amnesty International and New York-based Human Rights Watch said they had independently confirmed the use of cluster munitions by Armenian forces in an attack on Barda on Wednesday.
+Rights group Amnesty International and New York-based Human Rights Watch said they had independently confirmed the use of cluster munitions in an attack on Barda on Wednesday.
 Azerbaijan has said 21 people were killed.

 Both groups called for an immediate halt to the use of banned weapons.
 A separate report by Human Rights Watch on Oct.
 23 found that Azerbaijan had used cluster munitions in at least four separate incidents.

-Reporting by Stephanie Nebehay in Geneva, Nvard Hovhannisyan in Yerevan and Nailia Bagirova in Baku; Writing by Robin Paxton; Editing by Clarence Fernandez
+Reporting by Stephanie Nebehay in Geneva, Nvard Hovhannisyan in Yerevan and Nailia Bagirova in Baku; Writing by Robin Paxton; Editing by Clarence Fernandez, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.